mounikaravi-hospet/restaurant-management-system-database/readme.md

 5. Finally, the sample queries can be found in Queries.sql.txt

-6. Project is explained in this video: https://www.youtube.com/watch?v=cS5fklI5vH0&ab_channel=TheFriendlyMartian
+6. The project is explained in this video: https://www.youtube.com/watch?v=cS5fklI5vH0&ab_channel=TheFriendlyMartian